BrianDehlinger/HMEcoli/README.md

 The Test.txt file is an example of what input to the program should look like.
 Each line is a sample.
 The columns are seperated by a single space.
 The first column contains the name of the Organism/Sample(for example HM27).
 The second column is the location of the genome fasta file for a bacterial genome.

+##

+Future goals:

+Use Stringtie and compare to efficiency of Cufflinks Use HISAT2 and compare to efficiency of Tophat2